-Our website contains a wealth of useful information on the financial and practical matters related to caring.
-Visit carersuk.org and click on "Help and Advice" in the main menu.
-You can find details of your local carers' organisation on our website at carersuk.org/local-support
+Our website contains lots of useful information about financial and practical matters related to caring.
+Visit Help and advice | Carers Scotland and click on 'Help and Advice' in the main menu.
+You can find details of your local carers' organisation on our website at Support where you live | Carers Scotland.

-You can contact the Carers UK Helpline on 0808 808 7777 or email advice@carersuk.org
+You can contact the Carers UK Helpline on 0808 808 7777 for general information or email advice@carersuk.org if you have a more detailed query.